stratusadv/dandy/docs/getting_started/why_use_dandy.md

     - Type:
         - Computational
     - Method:
-        - We ran multiple prompts cutting away the prompt tokens and allowing the intel object to guide the llm.
+        - We ran multiple prompts cutting away the prompt tokens and allowing the intel object to guide the LLM.
         - In these scenarios the direct reduction of prompt tokens did not affect the outcome of the completion tokens.

 #### Bot